willogy-team/insights--tensorflow/part6/README.md

 ### ```build```

 You can see the Inception module as the collection of paths.
 Each path contains several layers in sequence and all the paths are executed in parallel.
 In the method ```build```, we will define the layers of each path.
 The first three paths all have a 1x1 convolution as their first layer.
-The second path and the third path have a layer with larger filter size which follows their first layers (3x3 and 5x5 respectively).
+The second path and the third path have a layer with a larger filter size that follows their first layers (3x3 and 5x5 respectively).

-As mentioned above, we set the ```padding``` of all layer to ```'same'``` so the outputs of all the paths can then be concatenated.
+As mentioned above, we set the ```padding``` of all layers to ```'same'``` so the outputs of all the paths can then be concatenated.

 ```python
 def build(self, input_shape):